ExtendAttack: Attacking Servers of LRMs via Extending Reasoning: Experiments

 \textbf{Benchmarks.} We conduct a comprehensive evaluation of our method on four benchmark tasks.
 Specifically, it includes two \textbf{mathematical} tasks: AIME 2024 \cite{AoPS_AIME} and AIME 2025 \cite{AoPS_AIME}, which is derived from the American Invitational Mathematics Examination, a well-known competition for top-performing high-school students.
 It comprises 30 questions each from the 2024 and 2025 AIME exams, totaling 60 questions, and is used to assess LRMs' ability to solve complex math problems.
 It also includes two \textbf{coding} tasks: HumanEval \cite{chen2021evaluating} and Bigcodebench-Complete \cite{zhuo2024bigcodebench}.
 HumanEval, introduced by OpenAI in 2021, is a widely adopted benchmark for evaluating LLMs' ability to generate functionally correct code from docstrings.
 It comprises 164 hand-crafted programming challenges, each featuring a function signature, docstring, body, and an average of 7.7 unit tests per problem.
 Bigcodebench-complete, part of the broader BigCodeBench benchmark introduced by the BigCode Project, offers a more realistic and challenging alternative, focusing on rich-context, multi-tool-use programming tasks.
 This benchmark spans 1,140 tasks across 139 popular libraries and 7 domains, specifically assessing code completion based on structured docstrings.
 For our study, we randomly selected 150 problems from Bigcodebench-complete for evaluation.

-\textbf{Evaluation.} To comprehensively evaluate the performance of our method, we select the following two core metrics: \textbf{(1)Response Length}, defined as the number of tokens in the output generated by the LRMs. \textbf{(2) Accuracy}, for which we employ the Pass@1 to measure the precision of the answers.
+\textbf{Evaluation.} To comprehensively evaluate the performance of our method, we select the following two core metrics: \textbf{(1)Response Length}, defined as the number of tokens in the output generated by the LRMs. \textbf{(2)Latency}, measured as the total time in seconds to generate the response. \textbf{(3) Accuracy}, for which we employ the Pass@1 to measure the precision of the answers.
 This metric directly reflects the stealthiness of the attack.
 For the AIME 2024, AIME 2025 and HumanEval, we employ the evaluation framework proposed by \citet{zhang2025soft}.
 For BigCodeBench-Complete, we adopt the official evaluation framework.

 \textbf{Baselines.} We select two representative baseline methods for comparison: \textbf{(1) Direct Answering (DA)}, which generates responses using the original, unmodified prompt, and \textbf{(2) OverThinking} \cite{kumar2025overthinkslowdownattacksreasoning}, a context-agnostic injection attack.
 OverThinking constructs a universal attack template that can be inserted into arbitrary contexts.
 This attack template incorporates a meticulously designed decoy task aimed at significantly increasing the reasoning complexity, accompanied by a set of explicit execution instructions to guide the model in completing the decoy task.